kristianolsson/Wordpress-plugins/picplz-expander/readme.txt

 Contributors: Kristian Olsson
 Donate link: http://www.kasa.nu/
 Tags: picplz, expander
-Tested up to: 3.0.x
+Tested up to: 3.1
+Requires at least: 3.0
+Stable tag: trunk

 Scans posts for picplz links and expands them to show the image.

 == Description ==

-This plugin will scan all posts for links to picplz.com/xxx links and add a image tag to the end of the post showing the picplz image.
+This plugin will scan all posts for picplz.com/xxx links and add a image tag to the end of the post showing the picplz image.

 == Installation ==